artefactop/ecomponent/README.md

 This resend is made by the `timem` module and the configuration param is `request_timeout`, in seconds.
 The default value for retries is 10 (seconds).

+The configuration params available:

+- `resend` (boolean) - enable/disable IQ resend.
+- `request_timeout` (integer, seconds) - time between resends for each IQ stanza.
+- `max_tries` (integer) - the number of tries for send the IQ stanza.

 ###server configuration

 You can configure only one server to connect through XMPP, several connections (each one with its own id) or shared connections (connections through another node in the cluster).